schmurky/microsoft-graph-docs/api-reference/v1.0/resources/security-api-overview.md

 4. The maximal execution time of a single request is 200 seconds.

-5. A response code of HTTP 429 means you have reached the quota for either the number of API calls or execution time.
+5. A response code of `HTTP 429` means you have reached the quota for either the number of API calls or execution time.
 Refer to the response body to confirm the limit you have reached.

 6. The maximum query result size of a single request cannot exceed 124 MB.
 Exceeding the size limit results in HTTP 400 Bad Request with the message "Query execution has exceeded the allowed result size.
 Optimize your query by limiting the number of results and try again."

+## Custom detections
+[Custom detection rules](/microsoft-365/security/defender/custom-detections-overview) specific to your security operations can be created in advanced hunting to allow you to proactively monitor for threats and take action.
+For instance, you can make custom detection rules that look for known indicators or misconfigured devices.
+These automatically trigger alerts and any response actions that you specify.

+### Quotas

+1. Get multiple rules: 10 rules per minute per application, 300 rules per hour per application, 600 rules per hour per tenant
+2. Get a single rule: 100 rules per minute per application, 1,500 rules per hour per application, 1,800 rules per hour per tenant
+3. Create rule: 10 rules per minute per application, 1,500 rules per hour per application, 1,800 rules per hour per tenant
+4. Delete rule: 100 rules per minute per application, 1,500 rules per hour per application, 1,800 rules per hour per tenant
+5. Update rule: 100 rules per minute per application, 1,500 rules per hour per application, 1,800 rules per hour per tenant

 ## Alerts
 Alerts are detailed warnings about suspicious activities in a customer's tenant that Microsoft or partner security providers have identified and flagged for action.
 Attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
 The result is alerts from multiple security providers for multiple entities in the tenant.
 Piecing the individual alerts together to gain insight into an attack can be challenging and time-consuming.